THE WONDROUS APOTHECARY

 Cast a suspicious eye about this mental hospital where medical experimentation was performed years ago and is perhaps secretly practised today.
 Can Alexander liberate Rinaldo from it?

 At last, you’ll be taken to that point where two great artists collaborate and where the freedom of cutting-edge art and technology allow them to present their first magnificent creation to the world.

 Here are the Prologue and first chapter of the novel.
 What I really like about posting a chapter on my blog is that I get to dress it up with images.
 Please keep scrolling down to the beginning of the first chapter of this tale of art, passion, and liberation.

 I hope to get your reactions, especially if they’ll encourage me on to the next stage of publication.

 Have I enticed you?
 Here are the Prologue and the first Chapter.
 If you enjoy the story, you might want to read the three novels of The Trilogy of Remembrance [The Drawing Lesson, The Fate of Pryde and Night Crossing] where our artist Alexander Wainwright appears.
 There you will also find The Osgoode Trilogy [Conduct in Question, Final Paradox and A Trial of One].

 Please leave a comment.
 Love to hear from you!

 The Wondrous Apothecary.

-From a darkened corridor, the artist stepped into an antique elevator floating in space like a bejewelled time capsule.
+From a darkened corridor, Alexander Wainwright stepped into an antique elevator floating in space like a bejewelled time capsule.
 The doors clanged shut and the cage swayed slightly as it began its slow ascent.
 The artist removed his homburg hat and prepared himself to visit the display of his work.
-Alexander Wainwright, landscape artist, stepped out onto the second floor of the National Gallery.
+He, a landscape artist, stepped out onto the second floor of the National Gallery.